Bachelor of Performing Arts (Acting)

 International Students

-Note: New Zealand citizens are considered domestic applicants, and can apply via UAC.
+Note: New Zealand citizens are considered domestic applicants, and can apply via Western.

 Scholarships - Western Sydney University